shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 array([1.  , 1.  , 0.5 , 0.25, 0.75, 0.5 , 0.5 , 0.25, 0.75, 1.  , 0.75])
 ```

-One slight issue with such an approach is that if we have biological sequences of different length, we won't be able to concatenate them together without padding.
+One slight issue with such an approach is that if we have biological sequences of different length, we won't be able to concatenate them together without **truncation** or **padding**

 #### One-Hot Encoding